krmbzds/stars/README.md

 - [fremantle-industries/tai](https://github.com/fremantle-industries/tai) - A composable, real time, market data and trade execution toolkit.
 Built with Elixir, runs on the Erlang virtual machine
 - [nerves-project/nerves](https://github.com/nerves-project/nerves) - Craft and deploy bulletproof embedded software in Elixir
 - [elixir-lang/elixir](https://github.com/elixir-lang/elixir) - Elixir is a dynamic, functional language designed for building scalable and maintainable applications

+## Elm

+- [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.

 ## Erlang